MathHubInfo/Legacy-localmh/README.md

 ## Documentation + Code Standard (for developers)
 * Documentation standard
-    * every function gets type annotations
+    * every function gets type annotations according to PEP484
         * every argument should get a type annotation
             * may be omitted if it would create circular imports
                 * in that case it must be documented in the docstring